Todd-Kridel/TK-README-File-Generator/README_initial-submitted.md

 ![an example picture view of the appearance of an auto-generated README file of this application](./images/Mockup.jpg)

-The following files are "webm"-format video (higher resolution) and a "gif"-format video (lower resolution) that show a short demonstration of the usage of the program to generate a starting README file.
-The GIF video gives a simpler-view impression of the application.
-For extra visual detail for actual learning process information and being able to read screen text...then download the WEBM video that has higher resolution.
-And then...at after running the program...the generated README file can be updated in a text editor program and then uploaded/pushed to the a GitHub repository.
+The following files are "webm"-format video (higher resolution) and a "gif"-format video (lower resolution) that show a short demonstration of the usage of the program to generate a starting README file; and then the generated file can be updated in a text editor program and then uploaded/pushed to the a GitHub repository.
 The README file that now is in the project repository (URL at below) is the updated added-to version of the original auto-generated file.
 Only additional explanation/detail text was added to the file; there was not any new formatting/styling that was implemented.

-* WEBM VIDEO:
- (perhaps requiring a special video player app/extension association for viewing)
+WEBM VIDEO (perhaps requiring a special video player app/extension association for viewing):

-Click the "...webm video view..." video description text (that should be underlined)  to access an "images" sub-folder screen that contains a "Download" button that can be used to download the better-quality video so it can be viewed on your computer.
+(Click the video icon to download the better-quality video so it can be viewed on your computer.)
 ![an example webm video view of the program usage to auto-generate a README file with this application](./images/TK-README-File-Generator-Demo-Video.webm)

-Note: The URL of that screen is "https://github.com/Todd-Kridel/TK-README-File-Generator/blob/main/images/TK-README-File-Generator-Demo-Video.webm" and this link can be used if the other link does not work.

-* GIF VIDEO:
+GIF VIDEO:

 ![an example gif video view of the program usage to auto-generate a README file with this application](./images/TK-README-File-Generator-Demo-Video.gif)